urban-wombat/flattables/README.md

 ## Install and Test

-If you hit a wall or feel that something is missing or unclear: [urban.wombat.burrow@gmail.com](urban.wombat.burrow@gmail.com)
+If you hit a wall or feel that something is missing or unclear, email to: urban.wombat.burrow@gmail.com

 1. Install FlatBuffers